Skip to main content

 forall X, Y, Z, W -> [X, Y, Z, W] tuple4(X x, Y y, Z z, W w) asm "4 TUPLE";

-Creates 4-element tuple.
+Creates a four-element tuple.

 untuple4